📑

 Unwinding Pendle positions with expired Principal Tokens

-As such, when executing a Close or Repay for Pendle positions with expired PTs, the steps within the transaction will be:
+As such, when executing a Close or Repay for Pendle positions with expired PTs, the recipe will:

 This provides users with positions that have expired PTs a time and cost-efficient way of unwinding their position in a single transaction.